-With customers, branches and subcontractors spread worldwide, oil service company Sub Sea Services chose eye-share Invoice to achieve better control of and save time on the accounts payable process!
+With customers, branches and subcontractors spread worldwide, oil service company Sub Sea Services chose eye-share Workflow Invoice to achieve better control of and save time on the accounts payable process!

 The invoice will be ready for payment at due date the very same day it is received from one of our subcontractors, says Chief Accountant Kristen Kildal at Sub Sea Services.

 Considering his company receives approximately 10 000 purchase order invoices from a variety of subcontractors each year, it is easy to imagine the time and cost saved when all invoices are being automatically processed.

 Now a lot of the information is captured automatically, and additional coding only needs to be done once, and we can keep track of all invoices at any given time.

 Kildal explains how the new system rationalizes day-to-day administrative tasks at Sub Sea Services.

 Until now we have spent a lot of time processing purchase order invoices.
 Our secretary received all invoices in envelopes, opened them, and had to send them to a variety of locations for approval and coding.
 When receiving them for the second time, she had to punch the information into our accounting system.